Ruohuayi/Getting-and-Cleaning-Data-Course-Project/codebook.md

 ## Variables of the data set

 There are 75 variables in total.
-They can be broken down into 3 sections
+They can be broken down into 3 sections.
 * subject, integer from 1 to 30, being an ID for each test subject
 * activity_type, including WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING
 * 73 variables are the values of mean and standard deviation for each measurement of the original data set.